 Let’s take a look at the Facebook ads targeting mechanics.

-With Facebook ads, you’ll even know what your typical daily reach is.
+Because of social media analysis, you’ll even know what your typical daily reach is.

-And the best part?
+The best part?

 For example, let’s say that you created two videos.

-Instead of presenting your entire audience with an ad that likely won’t be very useful for them, you can ensure that each video gets its own category and is presented to relevant parties.
+Instead of presenting your entire audience with an ad that likely won’t be very useful for them, you can ensure each video gets its own category and is presented to relevant parties.

 If your audience likes to consume your videos on Instagram, Instagram ads it is.